 Locales and Languages

 Localization includes the usage of locale-specific settings and the translation of the strings used on the application interface.
-Starting with MYOB Advanced 6, you can translate user input to multiple languages and store translations in the database.
+Starting with MYOB Acumatica 6, you can translate user input to multiple languages and store translations in the database.

 In this topic, you will read about how locales and languages are handled in the system.